CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M16-Gettingstarted.md

 In this hands-on lab, you will work with a streamlined architecture that integrates Azure services to build and test an AI agent.
 The key components include:

-1. **Azure Portal** – The central platform for provisioning and managing resources, including the Azure AI Foundry.
+1. **Azure AI Foundry Portal**: Centralized platform for managing AI projects, models, and services.

-2. **Generative AI**:  A model deployed via Azure AI Foundry to handle natural language understanding and generation tasks

-3. **AI agent**: A custom-built agent that uses API calls to interact with the Generative AI and Translator services for tasks like text translation and language detection.
+2. **AI Hub**: A container for organizing AI projects.

+3. **Chat Playground**: Interface for interacting with the model and testing content filtering.

+4. **AI agent**: An autonomous system that perceives its environment, makes decisions, and performs tasks to achieve specific goals.

 ## Architecture Diagram